 Hunter Walk of Homebrew is an investor in Bodega.
 He’s a very thoughtful person.
-He reflected last week on why he failed to see this blowback against Bodega coming.
+He reflected on why he failed to see this blowback against Bodega coming in late 2017.

 Our interpretation is that few people appreciate the true impact of a company name on its products, messaging, and positioning.

 The Bodega controversy gives founders a window into a hidden truth — your company name matters a lot.
 My partners and I have seen firsthand — as entrepreneurs and now investors — that names are like rudders on a boat.
 Under the surface, they quietly steer the direction of your company’s positioning, messaging, and even products.